MONKEY ISLAND – UNETHICAL WILDLIFE TOURISM ON A WHOLE NEW LEVEL…

-Before I visit any attraction – no matter where I am in the world – I always research to ensure that it’s an ethical place that has the right intentions.
+Before I visit any destination – no matter where I am in the world – I always research the web (like these amazing Sri Lanka travel guides) to ensure that the places I visit are ethical and have the right intentions.

-Here in Sri Lanka, I thought that what I was going to see was wildlife in the backwaters of Negombo… But there was one small aspect that made that statement a little false.
+Whilst here in Sri Lanka, I thought that what I was going to see was wildlife in the backwaters of Negombo… But there was one small aspect about this that I never found online.

 We had booked to go on a 2-hour private boat safari around the Muthurajawela Marsh.

 The advertisement stated that we would “watch for herons, water monitors, monkeys and even crocodiles and otters” – All of which was going to take place around the protected wetlands reserve on a wildlife safari.

 That’s what I thought too!
 For the most part, this tour was exactly as it stated; cruising around the beautiful backwaters watching all of the above…